Updated: June 14, 2018

 So how does this affect prices?

 If you are starting to think this is a great topic for an economics professor regarding supply and demand, then you are right.
-As you likely understand, older air conditioners may have more leaks and need repairs.
+As you likely understand, older air conditioners more often have leaks and need repairs.
 Any air conditioners that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a very limited supply.
 Prices have only gone up due to scarcity.

 So, how will this affect you?